-Starting with a question, how much did you gain in your retirement portfolio, at the end of year 2013?
+Starting with a question, how much did you gain in your retirement portfolio, at the end of the year 2013?
 In terms of absolute dollar value and in terms of percentage?
 The best way is to glance at your money management software, like Yodlee or Mint, if you have.
-Else, you can logon to online accounts to check the growth.
+Else, you can login to online accounts to check the growth.

 With excellent stock market performance in 2013 your retirement portfolio might have grown handsomely over the last one year.
 Speaking about our retirement fund, our 401(k) plan grew by astonishing 80%.
 Since we started this account only in 2011, the initial amount at the start of the year was not much, hence the growth in percentage term looks so high.

 I also got company profit-sharing contribution apart from regular company match, contributing to this above average growth.
 Now again turning to you:

 How about your progress?
 In case you don’t know how to track year’s performance here are the possible alternatives

 - Login to your retirement saving online account (IRA or 401(k))and check balance history section.
 You need to select a date range as 01/01/13 and end date as today’s date

 - You can also see balance histories in money management software like Mint or Yodlee